❄️ Holiday Survival Guide: Mental Health Resources for the Season

 You Can Survive The Holiday - With a Little Help

 The holidays don’t have to be perfect, and they certainly don’t have to be exhausting.
-This is about survival, yes—but survival with dignity, realistic expectations, a little more calm, and fewer regrets.
 If you find you're not just stressed but feeling persistently anxious, low-mood, overwhelmed, or triggered—please know you deserve support right now (not just after).
 Don’t wait for January.

 If you’re currently feeling more than “holiday stress,” reach out to Samata Health or one of our licensed therapists to find support now.